 - Allergy and asthma care

 - The Duck Nest Wellness Center

 - Promotion of a smoke-, tobacco- and e-cigarette free campus

 Hours of Operation

-Students are encouraged to make appointments for outpatient care by calling 541-346-2770 during weekday hours.
-Students who call prior to 10:00 a.m. are given priority for same-day appointments.
+Students are encouraged to make appointments by calling 541-346-2770 during weekday hours or logging in to the online portal.

-Local emergency rooms and after-hours clinics are available for emergency and immediate care when the health center is closed (see below under Charges).
+Local emergency rooms and after-hours clinics are available for emergency and immediate care when the health center is closed.